JoseTomasTocino/image-metadata-viewer/readme.md

 ## Deployment

-This app is currently deployed on [Heroku: http://metadataviewer.herokuapp.com](https://metadataviewer.herokuapp.com).
+This app is currently deployed on [Render.com](https://image-metadata-viewer.onrender.com/).
 If you want to deploy it privately or something like that, just fetch the code and run `main.py`.
-It will start listening at port 5000.